 Home equity loan.
 If you own your home, you can borrow against the value of your home’s equity through different types of loans, including cash-out refinance, a home equity line of credit (HELOC) or a fixed-rate home equity loan.
 These types of loans can require a relatively lengthy approval process, and may not be appropriate if you need cash quickly, or if you need a relatively small loan.

 An unsecured loan does not require collateral.
-For this reason, this type of loan can feel “riskier” to the lender.
-If you do not pay back the loan, the process to get back their money will take a long time, involve the legal system, and may be fruitless if you declare bankruptcy.
+For this reason, this type of loan poses more risk to the lender.
+If you do not pay back the loan, the process to get back their money can take a long time, involve the legal system, and may be fruitless if you declare bankruptcy.

 That’s why lenders may require a more extensive application, including performing a credit check on the potential borrower.
-If you, as a borrower, know that your credit history is limited or you are still building your credit, you may have fewer personal loan options, especially when it comes to unsecured loans.
+If you, as a borrower, know that your credit history isn’t great or you are still building your credit, you may have fewer unsecured personal loan options.

 Still, there may be some available.
 Knowing the pros and cons, reading the fine print, and having a clear plan for how to pay back the loan can be important in assessing which one is the right one for you.